rhashimoto/poolqueue/README.md

 copy.

-The static method `Promise::all()` can be used to create a new `Promise` dependent on a collection of `Promise`s.
-The new `Promise` fulfils (with an empty value) when all the `Promise`s in the collection fulfil, or rejects when any of the `Promise`s in the collection reject (with the exception from the first to reject).
+The static method `Promise::all()` can be used to create a new `Promise` dependent on an input set of `Promise`s.
+The new `Promise` fulfils (with an empty value) when all the input `Promise`s fulfil, or rejects when any of the input `Promise`s reject (with the exception from the first to reject).

 A rejected Promise that never delivers its exception to an `onReject` callback will invoke an undelivered exception handler in its